Sepphoris: Crusader tower

 The Crusader fortress on the hill overlooking the Roman theater was built in the 12th century on the foundation of an earlier Byzantine structure.
 The fortress is a large square structure, 15m x15m, and approximately 10 m. high.
 The lower portion of the building consists of reused antique spolia, including a sarcophagus with decorative carvings.
 The upper part of the structure and the doorway were added by Zahir al-Umar in the 18th century.
 Noticeable features from the rebuilding are the rounded corners which are similar to those constructed under Zahir in the fort in Shefa-'Amr.
 The upper part of the building was used as a school during the reign of Abdul Hamid II in the early 1900s (late Ottoman era), and used for this purpose until 1948.

 Excavation history

+Zippori was first excavated by Leory Waterman of University of Michigan in 1931.

+In 1983, James F. Strange of the University of South Florida conducted a probe of the Crusader fortress at the top and continued excavating until 2010 on the top in Waterman's Villa, uncovering Roman baths, and finally excavating the large administrative building at the corner of the Decumanus and Cardo.

 Since 1990 large areas of Zippori have been excavated by an archaeological team working on behalf of the Hebrew University's Institute of Archaeology.

 In 2012, a survey of the site was conducted by Zidan Omar on behalf of the Israel Antiquities Authority (IAA).
 In June 2018, archaeologists discovered two subterranean Byzantine-period wine presses at Tzippori National Park.